African American Sites Mobile App

 The release date August 12, 2020.

-With further donations, we will be able to provide additional African American sites, particularly those that are listed on the National Register of Historic Places.
+With further donations, we will be able to provide additional African American sites, particularly those that are listed on the National Register of Historic Places as well as provide technology enhancements to ensure that the app continues to be user friendly.

 The African American Heritage Preservation Foundation undertook a Ground Penetrating Radar (GPR) imaging survey to develop a picture profile and determine the location of unmarked graves in the Historic Stanton Family Cemetery, Buckingham County, Virginia.
 This imaging is an excellent tool for cemeteries with non-existent or destroyed burial records.